A recap of the past week's activity among three of the men's pro sports teams here in the Twin Cities:

 Yeah, I get it.
 Compared to the other metro areas which have a team representing each of the four professional men's sports leagues (NFL, MLB, NBA and NHL), these accomplishments likely elicit a yawn.
 However, me and my fellow Twin Cities sports enthusiasts are going to be excited about these latest developments until we're given a reason not to be.

-When the NBA's Cleveland Cavaliers snapped their city's 52-year championship drought with a title in June 2016, Minneapolis and Washington, D.C. were tied with the longest active dry spell (25 years) among cities with at least 3 of the 4 sports leagues.
+When the NBA's Cleveland Cavaliers snapped their city's 52-year championship drought with a title in June 2016, Minneapolis and Washington, D.C. were tied with the longest active dry spell (25 years) among cities with representation in at least 3 of the 4 men's sports leagues.
 However, the NHL's Washington Capitals won a Stanley Cup in 2018, which then left Minny all alone with the longest run without a championship (now 32-1/2 years and counting).
 The problem there is you can't very well win a title if you're not even competing for one.

 I point you to this tweet from just over a year ago: